juanjosepalacios/ANT.Gaussian/README.md

                               Release 2.7.2
 Main new Features:

-- SCFSOC implementation only for the real part of the spin diagonal blocks
+- SCFSOC implementation only for the real part of the spin diagonal blocks (added by Wynand)
 - Added feature to fully reverse the magnetization based on the Hamiltonian, not on the density matrix
 ********************************************************************************